PostHog/posthog.com/contents/apps/orbit/docs.md

 ---
-title: How the Automatic Cohort Creator app works
+title: How the Orbit app works
 showTitle: true
 topics:
-    - auto-cohort
+    - orbit
 ---

-## What does the Automatic Cohort Creator app do?
+## What does the Orbit app do?
-The Automatic Cohort Creator app enables you to specify a list of user properties which will be used to automatically assign new users to a cohort.

-## How do I install the Automatic Cohort Creator app?
+## How do I install the Orbit app?

 1. Visit the "Apps" page in your instance of PostHog.
-2. Search for 'Automatic Cohort Creator' and select the app, press Install.
+2. Search for 'Orbit' and select the app, press Install.
 3. Follow the on-screen steps to configure the app.

+## How do I use the Orbit app?

+Workspace stats are sent into your PostHog instance as an `orbit love report` event, which you can filter and explore using PostHog.
+Supported report types include: overview, members, and activities.

+Refer to [Orbit's API documentation](https://docs.orbit.love/reference/about-the-orbit-api) for a full list of properties available in each report.

 ## What if I have feedback on this app?